 Managing a hybrid team requires a unique set of skills that differ from traditional office leadership.
 It’s not enough to just provide the tools; you also need to equip your managers with the training to lead effectively in this new environment.
 Offer ongoing development opportunities focused on supporting remote and in-office employees, keeping them engaged, and recognizing early signs of burnout.
 According to guidance from CIPD, this training is essential for helping managers support their team's mental health and productivity.
 By investing in your managers' capabilities, you ensure that your wellness initiatives are supported at every level of the organization.
 This creates a consistent and caring employee experience where everyone feels they have a manager they can turn to for support, no matter the challenge.

-Create Inclusive Wellness Policies
+How to Design Inclusive Wellness Policies for Everyone

 In a hybrid model, it’s easy for remote employees to feel disconnected or for wellness initiatives to unintentionally favor those in the office.
 To build a truly inclusive wellness program, you need to actively seek out and incorporate feedback from everyone.
 Use anonymous surveys, hold focus groups, and have one-on-one conversations to understand the unique challenges different employees face.
 Involve remote team members in the decision-making process for new wellness initiatives to ensure the programs are relevant and accessible to all.
 This collaborative approach helps foster a strong sense of belonging and psychological safety, making every employee feel heard and valued, whether they’re booking a desk in the office or logging in from home.
 It ensures your wellness efforts are equitable and impactful for the entire team.